 These are usually powders that are mixed with water.
 They are great for rehydrating after a bout of travellers tummy, or if you have lost a lot of body fluids through sweating.
 Or even for a bad hangover!
 They rebalance the salts in the body, meaning they are more efficient at hydrating the body than water alone.
 A few individual sachets packed into your travel first aid kit can be invaluable to helping recovery after dehydration.

 We travel with a Steri-pen these days.
-It is an fast, safe and reusable way of purifying water using UV light to kill bacteria, which makes the water safe to drink.
+It is a fast, safe and reusable way of purifying water using UV light to kill bacteria, which makes the water safe to drink.

-For shorter trips or ad-hoc needs, water purifying tablets are another consideration for your travel first aid kit.
+For shorter trips or ad-hoc needs, water purifying tablets are another consideration for your best first aid kit for backpacking.

 The ability to purify water is particularly important if you are planning to spend longer periods in remote areas, where access to clean water may not be guaranteed.